soen341ThinkVision/-ThinkVision-SOEN341_Project_F24-/README.md

 # ThinkVision-SOEN341_Project_F24
-Team ThinkVision repository for COMP 341 Fall 2024 This project will revolve around creation of a website for a peer assessment system.
+Team ThinkVision repository for SOEN 341 Fall 2024 This project will revolve around creation of a website for a peer assessment system.

 The website will contain the following features: